 The Sigma Tau Delta Rectangle is our annual journal of creative writing, poetry, prose, fiction, and creative non-fiction.

-The latest issues of The Sigma Tau Delta Review and The Sigma Tau Delta Rectangle will be mailed to Lead Chapter Sponsors this month, starting March 9.
+The latest issues of The Sigma Tau Delta Review and The Sigma Tau Delta Rectangle will be mailed to Lead Chapter Sponsors in April.
 Current and past issues are also available online.

 A link to the 2014-2015 Chapter Annual Report/Survey will be emailed to Lead Chapter Sponsors in mid-April.
 The deadline to reply is June 30, but the earlier you respond, the more chances you have to win $50 for your chapter.
 Participant drawings for $50 each will be held on May 10, May 31, June 14, and July 1.